HeMan/jobbergate/docs/source/views.rst

 .. code-block:: python

-    from jobbergate import appform
+    from jobbergate import appform, jobInquirer

     def mainflow(data):
-        return [appform.Text('jobbname', 'What is the jobbname', default='MyJob')]
+        return [jobInquirer.Text('jobbname', 'What is the jobbname', default='MyJob')]

 View with decorator workflow